snek-at/jaen/README.md

 #### StreamField

-Jaen StreamFields enable you to build editable JSX-Blocks and to use as many of them as you like.
+Jaen StreamFields enable you to integrate editable blocks and to use as many of them as you like.
 In order to use this field you are required to build a block.
 You can find an example of a block below.

 ```javascript
 import {StreamField} from '@snek-at/jaen'